CityScope/CS_Mobility_Service/README.md

 ]
 ```

 The prediction of new modes is done using a generalised logit model with a nesting structure and nesting parameters specified by the user.
 The following code creates 2 nests: a PT-like nest containing PT, micromobility and shuttle, and a walk-like nest containing walking and micromobility.
-The lambda variables are independence parameters (lambda) for each nest.
+The lambda variables are independence parameters for each nest.

 ```
 lambda_PT= 0.65